-a.
-A dedicated funding stream from Scottish Government to provide £2,000 bursaries for 10 students per year over the next 4 years to 2026.
-This would entail a resource requirement of £100,000.
-The existing Future Planners bursaries provide bursaries to 9 students per year; therefore this would ensure the continuation of the bursary scheme and provide funding for one extra person per year.

-It is noted that in order for Scottish Government colleagues to support the case for such funding, it may be necessary to collect evidence on the success of the current RTPI bursary scheme that was funded by Scottish Government.
+- a.
+A dedicated funding stream from Scottish Government to provide £2,000 bursaries for up to 10 students per year, with funding considered annually over the next 4 years to 2026.
+This would entail a resource requirement of up to £80,000.
+The existing Future Planners bursaries provide bursaries to 9 students per year; therefore this would ensure the continuation of the bursary scheme and provide funding for one extra person per year. - It is noted that in order for Scottish Government colleagues to support the case for such funding, it may be necessary to collect evidence on the success of the current RTPI bursary scheme that was funded by Scottish Government.
 This work could therefore be undertaken by RTPI in the short-term.